damnanuj/quantum-space/README.md

 ### Introduction

-QuantumsSpace APIs are designed for developers to easily integrate social features into their applications.
+Quantum-Space APIs are designed for developers to easily integrate social features into their applications.
 Whether you're looking to enable user registration, manage posts, or notify users, these endpoints make it simple.

 ---

 ### API Modules

-Each API module focuses on a specific aspect of QuantumsSpace functionality.
+Each API module focuses on a specific aspect of Quantum-Space functionality.
 For detailed information on the routes and usage instructions, please refer to the respective module documentation below.

 - **Authentication** - [auth.md](auth.md): Handles user registration, login, and logout.
 - **Posts** - [posts.md](posts.md): Allows users to create, edit, and delete posts.